weigel-dev/portal-backend-lib-auth-token-exchange-server/README.md

 # Portal Backend Lib - Auth Token Exchange Server

+> Disclaimer: no testing implemented and most of the code is generated.
+Just to prepare for a poc.

 ## Overview

 This library provides a **token exchange server logic** for spring backend services.